LWS-Web/woo-advanced-related-products/README.md

 * Menu order

 **Order**
 Select the sorting order of the related products.
-Default: Descending
 * Descending - Default
 * Ascending

 **Product Columns**
 The number of columns that products are arranged in.
-Default: 5
 * 1
 * 2
 * 3
 * 4
-* 5
+* 5 - Default
 * 6
 * 7
 * 8

 **Products per page**
 The number of products shown on one page.
-Default: 5
-* Textfield to enter a number
+* Textfield to enter a number - Default: 5

 ***